ropensci/roweb3/content/commcalls/2024-09-24/index.md

 The R universe is in continuous development and in the last time the platform has evolved improving the services it offers and adding new functionalities and features.

-In this community call, Jeroen Ooms will provide detailson what R-Universe is and an update on what you can do with it today.
+In this community call, Jeroen Ooms will provide details on what R-Universe is and an update on what you can do with it today.
 He will also discuss the future of R-universe and how it can be used to navigate the R ecosystem.

 Join us to learn more about R-Universe and how you can use it to improve your R package development workflow.